Agree to Agree Pilot Project Supported by the Department of Education and Youth and Oide Technology in Education

 “I think the whole process was executed extremely well”

-In October 2024, the Agree to Agree Pilot Project, supported by the Department of Education through Oide Technology in Education was launched in Clare Education Centre, Tralee Education Support Centre and Navan Education Support Centre, with great success.
-21 school communities are involved in the process this year, with the potential of improving the digital wellbeing of over 4000 pupils and over 500 teaching staff combined.
-School communities involved range from small two teacher rural schools, to large schools with over 600 students.
+In October 2024, the Agree to Agree Pilot Project, supported by the Department of Education and Youth and Oide Technology in Education was launched in Clare Education Centre, Tralee Education Support Centre and Navan Education Support Centre, with great success.
+21 school communities were involved in the process, with the potential of improving the digital wellbeing of over 4000 pupils and over 500 teaching staff combined.
+School communities involved ranged from small two teacher rural schools, to large schools with over 600 students.
 The schools participating in the Agree to Agree Pilot Project are reflective of the diverse nature of our school communities.
 The schools involved have pupils from a wide range of cultural backgrounds including Ukrainian pupils and those from the Roma and Travelling Communities.
-We also have a special school involved in the Agree to Agree Pilot Project this year.
+We also had a special school involved in the Agree to Agree Pilot Project that year.

 Online Webinar for Parents/Guardians -Agree to Agree Pilot Project